 Threats and conservation

 North Island kokako typically raise one brood during November-February, after which they moult.
 In occasional years of good food supply, the breeding season may last 6 months and up to three broods can be raised.
-Two-three pinkish-grey eggs are laid in cup nests c.13 m (range 3-25 m) up trees.
+Two-four pinkish-grey eggs are laid in cup nests c.13 m (range 3-25 m) up trees.
 Incubation is by the female alone for c.18 days.
 Both adults feed the nestlings.
 Young fledge at 32-37 days old, and so nests are vulnerable to predation for about 7 weeks.
 Fledged young usually remain in parents' territory for a few months, up to a year, and continue to be fed by both parents.

 Behaviour and ecology

 North Island kokako defend large territories year-round by complex singing, including the longest known duetting of any songbird in the world.
 They are poor fliers; they usually bound around trees with their strong legs and with small wingflaps, but may glide some hundreds of metres down gullies from treetops.
 Net natal dispersal is usually c.1.4 km, but juveniles travel many kilometres around local territories before settling.
 Kokako populations are easily isolated by forest fragmentation.
 The tall forests they inhabit and their alert and skulking behaviour mean that most kokako are detected by their song and other vocalisation, frequently delivered from the tops of tall trees at dawn.
 Birds are captured by attracting them to mist-nets with playback.

 North Island kokako mainly eat fruit and leaves and, less often, flowers, moss, buds, nectar and invertebrates.